 - Brussels sprouts

-Unrefined cereals such as bran can also cause bloating and wind, and foods such as cabbage and onions can produce gas containing sulfur – which results in the ‘whiffy’ kind of wind we’re all really keen to avoid.
+Unrefined cereals such as bran can also cause bloating and wind, and foods such as cabbage and onions can produce gas containing sulphur – which results in the ‘whiffy’ kind of wind we’re all really keen to avoid.

 In addition to watching what you eat, it also makes sense to look at how you’re eating.
 Rushing your meals, or eating huge portions can contribute to wind – eating smaller portions and taking the time to chew properly gives your body the chance to digest the food.
 Regular exercise, even just a walk, can help too, as can taking a daily probiotic or drinking peppermint tea.